Tenant Screening Service

 Nationwide Eviction Reports

-We actually feel strongly that the eviction history report is the most important tenant background check of all.
+In some ways, the eviction history report is the most important tenant background check of all.
 It gets to the heart of what you really need to know: whether a renter has ever violated their lease agreement before, and needed to be evicted.

 Find out if your applicant has a clean rental history — or whether they’re a professional tenant bouncing from one lease to the next, staying as long as they can without being evicted.